Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 1. Reaction time baseline: Go to humanbenchmark.com and complete the reaction time test (free).
 Record your average in milliseconds.
 Run it three times and average for stability.

 2. Memory span baseline: Use the same site’s memory test.
 Record your longest sequence.
-Sequential single-variable testing is what real biohacking looks like at this stage.
+Sequential single-variable testing is what real biohacking looks like during the baseline and testing phases.

 3. Sustained attention baseline: Set a timer and maintain focus on one task for 25 minutes without distraction.
 Record pass or fail.
 This measures your baseline attention span without interventions.